jgcfyidev/jgcfyi/content/6-Action.md

 they do stand to be uniquely invigorated by the interoperability, autonomy and verifiability that blockchains offer.

-{{<image src="/media/image27.jpg" caption="Berkshire Farm Preserve Notes were jointly issued by two Great Barrington farms in 1991, The Corn Crib and Taft Farm, to finance start-up in the spring, and could be redeemed once produce was ready to be harvested. — <a href='https://centerforneweconomics.org/apply/local-currencies-program/'>Center for New Economics</a>">}}
+{{<image src="/media/image27.jpg" caption="Berkshire Farm Preserve Notes were jointly issued by two Great Barrington farms in 1991, The Corn Crib and Taft Farm, to finance start-up in the spring, and could be redeemed once produce was ready to be harvested. — <a href='https://centerforneweconomics.org/apply/local-currencies-program/' target='_blank' rel='noopener noreferrer'>Center for New Economics</a>">}}

 Today, blockchain-based tools like [Juicebox](https://juicebox.money/) provide simple